 by John M. Crisp

-John M. Crisp lives in Georgetown, Texas, and can be reached at email@example.com
+John M. Crisp, an op-ed columnist for Tribune News Service, lives in Texas and can be reached at email@example.com.